ardanlabs/gotraining/topics/go/language/interfaces/README.md

 _"Polymorphism means that you write a certain program and it behaves differently depending on the data that it operates on." - Tom Kurtz (inventor of BASIC)_

-_"The empty interface says nothing." - Rob Pike
+_"The empty interface says nothing." - Rob Pike_

+_"Design is the art of arranging code to work today, and be changeable forever." - Sandi Metz_

 ## Links